theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 The following directories correspond to dimensions and often contain additional dimension properties (2). <br>

 1. Select key figures, dimensions, and properties for the extraction.
-2. Within the key figures directory, click the arrow to open the available units.
+2. Within the key figures directory, click the arrow to display the available units.
 Select a unit, if needed.
 3. Click **[Load live preview]** to display the output with data from BW.
 If a unit is selected (e.g., currency) the corresponding field is displayed in the preview.

 {: .box-note }